johnrudge/rivers2d/README.txt

-The files in this repository are a set of python scripts which implement the river profile to uplift history inversion alogrithm described in Rudge, Roberts, Richardson and White (2014) [1].
+The files in this repository are a set of python scripts which implement the river profile to uplift history inversion alogrithm described in Rudge, Roberts, White and Richardson (2015) [1].
 The code uses the non-negative least square (NNLS) algorithm of Mathieu Blondel (https://gist.github.com/mblondel/4421380) to perform the inversion.

 Installation
 ============